 - Hand Sanitizer

 - An outhouse is available before the start of the trail.
 This washroom includes a composting toilet and a sink with water and hand sanitizer.
 It is cleaned once per day, but is not cleaned between each use.
+NOTE: It is closed during winter months.
 We recommend that you wash or sanitize your hands before and after use of the washroom.

 Who Is Welcome